 The Children with Special Health Care Needs Program (CSHCN) includes three programs.
-The Early Intervention Program (ages 0-3), the Preschool Special Education Program (ages 3-5), and the Physically Handicapped Children's Program (PHCP, up to age 21).
+The Early Intervention Program (ages 0-3), the Preschool Special Education Program (ages 3-5), and the Children and Youth with Special Health Care Needs Supportive Services (CYSHCN-SS up to age 21).

 Early Intervention Program